NixImagery/Niximagery/_posts/2021-01-18-Rollei-Blackbird.md

 ![](/img/Agfa-Kodak-400-TX-20210118_11242766 1.jpg)
 *Frames 11 -- 16*

-A crop from that image is in the header.
+A crop from this image is in the header.
 Notice another small problem above, in the second frame from the left.
 Some of the images show a little crescent-shaped mark.
-120 film has backing paper to protect the emulsion from this exposure: 135 does not, and so I spoiled some of the images from where I had (from habit) opened the window in the back of the camera to peek at the exposure counter.
+120 film has backing paper to protect the emulsion from this exposure: 135 does not, and so some of the images were spoiled from where I had (from habit) opened the window in the back of the camera to peek at the exposure counter, or from light leaks there.
+Next time I try this, maybe I'll duct tape it.

 ![](/img/Agfa-Kodak-400-TX-20210118_12264437.jpg)
 *Frames 30 -- 31*